 Diversification combines product and market development.
 This strategy focuses on delivering a new product to a new market.
 This route has the potential to expand the business greatly but also a significant potential for failure.
 Rather than develop their own product in-house, many companies will acquire other companies as a way of quickly breaking into a market and product set.
 Companies may choose this method to diversify their product portfolio to hedge against market shifts or bridge their current product set with a currently unrelated one.

-For example, Facebook is primarily a social media company, but they acquired Oculus, a virtual reality gaming device company.
-This acquisition put them into the gaming and virtual reality industry.
-Additionally, Facebook announced they plan to merge the device’s users’ accounts with their Facebook accounts, bringing them into Facebook’s ecosystem.
+For example, Facebook is primarily a social media company, but they have ventured outside the realm of social media before.
+In 2014, FB acquired Oculus, a virtual reality gaming device company.
+This acquisition brought them into the gaming and virtual reality industry and was an eventual springboard to their eventual Meta rebranding and work in the virtual space.

 How to Grow

 Developing a key strategy for business growth includes several steps and many questions.
 Answering these questions will help you make vital decisions as you build your plan.